-Children must be four years of age prior to September 15th of the current school year, excluding those on IEP's.
+Children must be four years of age on or before September 15th of the current school year.
 Pre-registration will begin in the spring of the year.
 Registration materials are available from the South Page Community School office.
-Students that have completed a year in preschool already will not be eligible to come for a second year of preschool.
 Registration will be ongoing until all spaces are filled.